tychota/blog/src/pages/2018-10-23-hunting-down-a-complex-text-input-on-ios/index.md

 But this check does a special job for `secureText` (at line 13) aka password field.
 When the text does not change, but only the color, the secure text equal the old one (which is not the case of normal field).
 The custom check is documented but I don't think the impact is the intended one.

-In deed: that prevents the `updateLocalData` to be called that prevents the `enforceTextAttributesIfNeeded` to be called.
+Indeed, that prevents the `updateLocalData` to be called that prevents the `enforceTextAttributesIfNeeded` to be called.

 ```objectivec{3,17}{numberLines: true}
 - (void)updateLocalData